-Ever felt like the classroom wasn't actually built for you?
-You’re not alone.
-For decades, education has been treated like a "one-size-fits-all" uniform—but we all know that minds don't come in one size.
-For many students, traditional learning environments aren't just challenging; they’re full of invisible barriers that make succeeding feel like an uphill battle.
+Does the classroom feel like it was not built for you?
+For decades, education has been treated like a "one-size-fits-all" uniform, but minds do not come in one size.
+Traditional learning environments often contain invisible barriers that make success difficult.

 Thankfully, the script is being rewritten.
 Inclusive learning with AI is shifting the focus away from forcing students to fit into a rigid box.
 Instead, the tools are finally starting to adapt to the learner.